ncsu-yoon-lab/FFmpeg/README.md

 =============

 CompML uses FFmpeg libraries to implement simultaneous encoded data logging and decoding of compressed packets.

+A sample CompML implementation is present in doc/examples.
+Read the README in the folder for further instructions on compilation and running of the example

 ## Libraries